Glow discharge: Striations

+Bands of alternating light and dark in the positive column are called striations.
+There is no universal mechanism explaining the striations for all conditions of gas and pressure producing them, but recent theoretical and modelling studies, supported with experimental results, mention the importance of the Dufour effect.

 Sputtering

 In addition to causing secondary emission, positive ions can strike the cathode with sufficient force to eject particles of the material from which the cathode is made.
 This process is called sputtering and it gradually ablates the cathode.
 Sputtering is useful when using spectroscopy to analyze the composition of the cathode, as is done in Glow-discharge optical emission spectroscopy.

 However, sputtering is not desirable when glow discharge is used for lighting, because it shortens the life of the lamp.
 For example, neon signs have hollow cathodes designed to minimize sputtering, and contain charcoal to continuously remove undesired ions and atoms.

 Carrier gas

 In the context of sputtering, the gas in the tube is called "carrier gas," because it carries the particles from the cathode.

 Color difference

 Because of sputtering occurring at the cathode, the colors emitted from regions near the cathode are quite different from the anode.
 Particles sputtered from the cathode are excited and emit radiation from the metals and oxides that make up the cathode.
 The radiation from these particles combines with radiation from excited carrier gas, giving the cathode region a white or blue color, while in the rest of the tube, radiation is only from the carrier gas and tends to be more monochromatic.

 Electrons near the cathode are less energetic than the rest of the tube.
 Surrounding the cathode is a negative field, which slows electrons as they are ejected from the surface.
 Only those electrons with the highest velocity are able to escape this field, and those without enough kinetic energy are pulled back into the cathode.
 Once outside the negative field, the attraction from the positive field begins to accelerate these electrons toward the anode.
 During this acceleration electrons are deflected and slowed down by positive ions speeding toward the cathode, which, in turn, produces bright blue-white bremsstrahlung radiation in the negative glow region.